 The HOKA ONE ONE Sky Toa - Women's represents the latest iteration of incredibly comfortable hiking boots from HOKA.
 These boots have all the features that make HOKA's unique, with a few updates that impressed us and show the progression of these revolutionarily comfortable, supportive shoes.
 The Toa is lightweight, while still rocking a dense, durable sole and plenty of support underfoot and in the ankle.
+These boots work great for summer day hikes with little weight, but provide enough support and stability for multi-day backpacking trips with a heavy pack.
+Their solid soles adn aggressive tread pattern make them a good choice for rough, mountainous terrain.
 Like some HOKA models we tested previously, the Toa is the recipient of our Top Pick for Comfort.

 HOKA ONE ONE Sky Toa - Women's Review